Skills in Demand visa (SID), Subclass 482

 - Draft CSOL Targeted for Consultation List

-Key features of the Skills in Demand Visa
+Key features of the Skills in Demand visa

 - 4-year validity period for all streams